isisaddons-legacy/isis-module-security/README.md

 ![](https://raw.github.com/isisaddons/isis-module-security/master/images/020-roles.png)

-The `admin` role grants all permissions to all classes in the Security module itself:
+The `isis-module-security-admin` role grants all permissions to all classes in the security module itself:

 ![](https://raw.github.com/isisaddons/isis-module-security/master/images/030-role.png)

-The `regular-user` role grants selected permissions to the `ApplicationUser` class:
+The `isis-module-security-regular-user` role grants selected permissions to the `ApplicationUser` class:

 ![](https://raw.github.com/isisaddons/isis-module-security/master/images/035-role-regular-user.png)

 #### Add permission for all features in a package ####

+Permissions created at the package level apply to all classes in all packages and subpackages (that is, recursively).

 ![](https://raw.github.com/isisaddons/isis-module-security/master/images/040-role-add-permission-package.png)

 #### Permissions can ALLOW or VETO access ####

+Permissions can either grant (allow) access or prevent (veto) access.
+If a user has permissions that contradict each other (for example, they are a member of "roleA" that allows the permission, but also of "roleB" that vetoes the permission) then by default the allow wins.
+However, this is strategy is pluggable, and the security module can be configured such that a veto would override an allow if required.

 ![](https://raw.github.com/isisaddons/isis-module-security/master/images/050-permission-rule.png)